Guillemsc/ShutdownScheduler/README.md

 # ShutdownScheduler
-Dumb program for scheduling a windows shutdown
+Dumb program for scheduling a windows shutdown.
+Built with Avalonia.